Full details of all qualifications can be found in the relevant syllabus for your instrument or in our Information & Regulations booklet.

 If you are entering via a Trinity public centre, your Local Area Representative will be happy to help with most queries.
 This includes questions about results and certificates.
-Find the contact details for your Representative on our music public centre map or, for Rock & Pop centres, at www.trinityrock.com/venues/ukdates.
+Find the contact details for your Representative on our music public centre map or the Rock & Pop centre list.

 If you still can't find an answer to your query, please contact firstname.lastname@example.org and we will be happy to assist you.

 Which music exam is right for me?

 Trinity offers a wide range of grade, certificate and diploma exams across a variety of musical genres.
 Please refer to the Music section of our website for full details of all our music exams.

 Requirements for the exam can be found in the relevant music syllabus, available to download free of charge from the Music section of our website or a hard copy can be ordered by emailing email@example.com with the following details

 Trinity publishes a range of supporting publications and other resources; again please refer to our website for full details.

 The validity period of all of our Music syllabuses is included in the publications and documents that relate to them.
 Once a new syllabus is published we allow an overlap period (usually one year for Music Grade exams) before withdrawing the availability of the old syllabus, please refer to our website for further details.